Here’s why a clickbaity headline disappoints your readers and why honesty beats creativity if it means your readers will come back for more.

 What happens when your clickbaity headline is better than the content within the article?

-I say “most” of them because there are hundreds of websites that are thriving because of clickbait titles.
+I say “most” of them because hundreds of websites are thriving because of clickbait titles.
 That is, readers know it’s clickbait, and yet they click anyway!

 Chances are, you’ve probably been sucked into a few of these sites yourself, especially if you spend any amount of time on social media.